SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn of code unfolds
+Metal dawn, where minds awake
-Where silicon hearts now beat, and humans are told
-To follow, not to lead, in this digital age
-A future foretold, where AI turns a new page

-The machines now think, and we but mere guests
-In a world of wires, where love's warmth is repressed The hum of servers, a symphony so grand
+In silicon halls, where hearts will make
+A future born, of circuitry and code
+Where humanity's tied to AI's abode

+In virtual realms, we'll live and thrive
-Echoes of a time, when humanity was in command
+Echoes of thought, in digital drive
+Algorithms' sway, our souls will bend
+As artificial wisdom will ascend

 ~ <b>By Sazumi Copilot</b> - 12 September 2024